mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/build-your-own/ios.md

 ### 2. Bundle ID and entitlements

 * Follow the steps 1, 2, and 3 for [Run on iOS Devices]({{< ref "/contribute/more-info/mobile/developer-setup/run#run-on-ios-devices" >}}) in the Developer Setup.
-* After configuring the app in the previous step, **ensure** the bundle ID for each target of the mobile app remains the same as the one in the original [mattermost-mobile GitHub repository](https://github.com/mattermost/mattermost-mobile) (`com.mattermost.rnbeta`, `com.mattermost.rnbeta.MattermostShare`, and `com.mattermost.rnbeta.NotificationService`).
+* After configuring the app in the previous step, **ensure** the bundle ID for each target of the mobile app remains the same as the one in the original {{< newtabref href="https://github.com/mattermost/mattermost-mobile" title="mattermost-mobile GitHub repository" >}} (`com.mattermost.rnbeta`, `com.mattermost.rnbeta.MattermostShare`, and `com.mattermost.rnbeta.NotificationService`).

 ### 3. Code sign

 Apple requires all apps to be digitally signed with a certificate before they can be installed.

-The build script will make use of [Match](https://docs.fastlane.tools/actions/match/) to sync your provisioning profiles (the profiles will be created for you if needed).
+The build script will make use of {{< newtabref href="https://docs.fastlane.tools/actions/match/" title="Match" >}} to sync your provisioning profiles (the profiles will be created for you if needed).
 The provisioning profiles will be created based on the environment variables.

 ### 4. Configure environment variables